A rational approximation method for the nonlinear eigenvalue problem: Theoretical considerations

-Let us denote by $e_i$ the $i$-th canonical basis vector of the vector space $\CC^{m+1}$ and by $\otimes$ the \emph{Kronecker} product (operator \texttt{kron} in {\sc Matlab}).
+We denote by $e_i$ the $i$-th canonical basis vector of the vector space $\CC^{m+1}$ and by $\otimes$ the \emph{Kronecker} product (operator \texttt{kron} in {\sc Matlab}).
 The following corollary is an immediate consequence of Lemma \ref{lem:det}.

 \begin{corollary} If all the matrices $B_i, i=0,\ldots,m$ are nonsingular, then the eigenvalues of \nref{eq:NLR} are the same as the eigenvalues of matrix $\cma$.
 If a matrix $B_i$ is singular and $u$ is an associated null vector, then $\sigma_i$ is an eigenvalue of $\cma$ and $e_i \otimes u$ is an associated eigenvector. \end{corollary}